ramyapriya/AirObject_Tests/README.md

   url       = {https://arxiv.org/abs/2111.15150}}
 ```

-The code is licensed under the [BSD 3-Clause License](./LICENSE).

 ## Acknowledgements

-The authors acknowledge the support from the AirLab and Robotics Institute, Carnegie Mellon University.
-This work was supported by ONR Grant N0014-19-1-2266 and ARL DCIST CRA award W911NF-17-2-0181.

-We would also like to acknowledge the [AirCode](https://github.com/wang-chen/AirCode) and [YT-VOS API](https://github.com/achalddave/ytvosapi) code repos.
+We would like to acknowledge [AirObject: A Temporally Evolving Graph Embedding for Object Identification](https://arxiv.org/abs/2111.15150) for both the codebase and the central ideas

-## Related works

-Please check out the [Air Series Articles](https://chenwang.site/airseries/).